-Knee ligament injuries are relatively common and can be very debilitating.
-It is much more common in women than in men.
-One of the most common sports-related injuries is a sprain or tear in the anterior cruciate ligament which often requires surgery.
-During the surgery it is not possible to suture a torn ligament back together and a complete reconstruction is required.
-This involves the replacement of the torn ligament with a tissue graft which is taken from tendons in other parts of the leg.
-The replaced ligament will incorporate into the bone over a period of 8 to 12 months.
+Knee ligament injuries are relatively common and can be highly debilitating.
+ACL injuries are much more common in women than in men.
+Unfortunately, it is impossible to suture a torn ligament back together during the surgery, and a complete reconstruction is required.
+Reconstructive surgery treats knee instability and restores mobility.
+This involves the replacement of the torn ligament with a tissue graft taken from tendons in other parts of the leg, usually from the hamstring or kneecap.
+The replaced ligament will incorporate into the bone over 8 to 12 months.
 The procedure is performed arthroscopically, which means that it is done through tiny incisions and is minimally invasive.
-Open surgery for ligament injuries are usually performed for the inner or medial supportive ligaments (MCL) or the outer or lateral ligaments referred to as the posterolateral corner.
+Open surgery for ligament injuries is usually performed for the inner or medial supportive ligaments (MCL) or the outer or lateral ligaments referred to as the posterolateral corner.